tarwn/lessthandot-hugo/blogs/content/posts/2008-09-16-google-chrome-dev-channel-early-access-t.md

 **Web developers** who want to test their sites or scripts with pre-release versions of Google Chrome

-**Testers** who need to make sure they&#8217;re working with the latest bug fixes
+**Testers** who need to make sure they're working with the latest bug fixes

 **Anyone who wants to help make Google Chrome better** &#8212; your feedback helps us turn good new features into great features, and using the Dev channel is a simple way for anyone to help.

 Dev channel releases are less stable than Beta channel releases.
-Expect the occasional &#8220;sad tab&#8221; or even browser crashes (if you turn on &#8216;Help make Google Chrome better..&#8217; in Options, we&#8217;ll get the crash reports so we can fix the bugs).
+Expect the occasional “sad tab” or even browser crashes (if you turn on &#8216;Help make Google Chrome better..' in Options, we'll get the crash reports so we can fix the bugs).

 Automatic updates of new Dev channel releases are published every 1-2 weeks